What is Natural Gas?

 How is Natural Gas Transported?

 Natural Gas is transported through large high-pressure pipelines, which transport natural gas long distances.
 Smaller pipes are used to deliver natural gas to homes and businesses where it will be used everyday.
-These underground pipelines are very reliable delivery systems and protected from weather conditions.
+These underground pipelines are reliable delivery systems and protected from weather conditions.
+Like other types of energy, natural gas has the potential to be dangerous when it is used improperly.

 How is Natural Gas Used?

 Natural Gas is used in many ways every day!
 From heating homes and water for showers to drying clothes and cooking food.
-Natural gas enriches our lives in countless ways that are increasing.
-The vast amounts of available natural gas located right in the United States helps create energy independence.
+Natural gas helps power our lives and is produced in the U.S.

 Natural gas also provides the base ingredients for fertilizer to grow crops, antifreeze and fabrics.
 Paper production; metals, chemicals and petroleum refining; glass, plastic and food processing all use natural gas.
 Waste treatment and incineration; medicines and makeup, home decor and sporting goods; as well as fueling aviation and producing hydrogen, are also accomplished using natural gas.